FISHING HIGH TIDE OR LOW TIDE

-If you want to have a successful saltwater fishing trip, it's best to plan your time on the water according to the tides.
-Saltwater anglers know what high tide for fishing means, and when the best times to fish will be based on tidal movement.
-During peak high tide times, for example, the water may not move for a period of minutes or hours depending on the time of year and tide schedule.
-This is one of the reasons why you should check a local tide chart to find out when is high tide.
-Once you know, you can plan to focus most of your time between the high and low tides when the current will be moving.
+For example, during the peak of a high tide (or low tide), the water may not move for a period of minutes or hours depending on the time of year and tide schedule which is why it’s vital to check your local tide chart to find out when the tides are occurring.
+Once you know, you should plan to focus most of your time between the high and low tides when the current will be moving.

-During the peak of a high tide or the end of a low tide, when there is little to no current, you will notice that baitfish activity levels drop.
+Another thing you may notice when fishing high tide or low tide, during the peaks and lows of each respectively, when there is little to no current, is that baitfish activity levels drop.
 As a result, the feeding activity of saltwater game fish slows down as well.
-However, you should keep in mind that while fishing during high tide can be more of a challenge, there are still saltwater spots that provide opportunities to catch fish.
-You will just have to adjust your fishing tactics based on where the fish are most likely to find food sources as water levels rise.
+However, as noted earlier, while fishing may be more challenging during these peak times, there are still saltwater spots that provide opportunities to catch fish.
+You will just have to adjust your fishing tactics based on where the fish are most likely to find food sources as water levels rise (or fall).

-WHERE TO FISH DURING HIGH TIDE
+WHERE TO FISH DURING RISING TIDES

 Shallow bays and backcountry flats are two types of areas that are good to try when the tide is rising.
 As the tide rises, baitfish and crustaceans are swept along with the current into the shallows.
 Game fish will often follow behind in search of these food sources.
 If you want to catch inshore species such as red drum, pompano, or spotted seatrout, try fishing shallow bays or flats during a rising tide (prior to a peak high tide period).